eth-protocol-fellows/cohort-five/projects/eods-specification.md

 It aims to solve the above inefficiencies by providing delegators, with an explicit mechanism to deposit / compound and delegate their principal.
 Capital providers will be able to delegate stake to another (possibly new) targeted validator (node operator), thus allowing them to be opinionated in their operators of choice.
 This all in-protocol, in particular not involving the deposit contract in a different way than a regular deposit is.

 The **Validator role** will be unbundled in two separate protocol entities:
-* Delegator - an optional protocol role for ETH holders that want to participate in a way that is lighter than a full staking operation, but still meaningfull.
+* Delegator - an optional protocol role for ETH holders that want to participate in a way that is lighter than a full staking operation, but still meaningful.

 * Operator - a protocol role equivalent to today's node operators, running consensus validators and executing the Protocol.
-Operators are accountable to Delegators in the context of delagated proof-of-stake.
+Operators are accountable to Delegators in the context of delegated proof-of-stake.

 With eODS we will have two types of validators:
 * heavy Validators (or Validators - for simplicity and correspondence with the current PoS) participating in protocol Finality
 * light Validators participating in non-Finality (light)Protocol services providing.

-    The actions set of Validators would be reduced by transfering the Censorship Resistance protocol services e.g. IL, and other non-FFG attributes to the light Validator's actions set.
+    The actions set of Validators would be reduced by transferring the Censorship Resistance protocol services e.g. IL, and other non-FFG attributes to the light Validator's actions set.

 #### Actively Validated Service (AVS), as Delegator role selection